dreamos82/uwm/README.md

 And then you can launch it in two different ways:

-* The first is using xephyr,  a tool that launch a X server instance in a window.
-After installing it (check your distro documentation)
+1) The first is using xephyr,  a tool that launch a X server instance in a window.
+After installing it (check your distro documentation) type
-type:

 	# Xephyr -screen 1024x768 -br :1

 Where -screen XxY is the desired resolution.
 And then you can launch the Window Manager with the following command: